Ten Guidelines For Running An Online Competition

 Your competitions should be fun, relevant and memorable.
-They are part of your websites voice and personality.
+They are part of your brand voice and personality.
 So many online competitions are dull, unimaginative and dull.

 A competition is a waste of time if you don't get an email address from every entrant with the opt-in right to send them follow up information.

 6. Make it easy to pick a winner

 A tool like Randomiser can help you pick a random winner, which is the easiest way to handle this.
 If you're running a competition based on merit, such as a photo comp, then make sure you have good criteria in place to make your job more manageable.
 You don't want to spend a week wading through piles of essays!

 To greatly increase the number of entries, offer every participant a gift.
 The best and cheapest way to do this is to add an ebook to an autoresponder email.
 This will mean the whole process is automated.
 Make sure you give the gift a real value e.g. Enter this competition and we will send you an ebook worth $20, absolutely free!